Mindfulness, Diversity, Equity and Inclusion

 - We created an ever-evolving definition of mindfulness that we intend to be accessible to and inclusive of all backgrounds and viewpoints.

-- MAM teachers are trained and pursue continuing education in DEI and trauma informed mindfulness.
+- MAM teachers are trained and pursue continuing education in Diversity, Equity, Inclusion, Belonging, and Advocacy and trauma informed mindfulness.
 Many of our teachers are also mental health professionals by training and a number of our teachers have lived experience as members of groups that are traditionally under-represented in mindfulness training.

-- All of our classes are trauma informed by default unless specifically noted and we offer Affinity Groups for People of Color, Latinx and Spanish speakers, the LGBTQIA+ community, and people with disabilities.
+- All of our classes are trauma informed by default unless specifically noted and we can offer Affinity Groups for People of Color, Latinx and Spanish speakers, the LGBTQIA+ community, and people with disabilities by demand.

-- We offer public classes and continuing education for mindfulness professionals directly addressing DEI and trauma.
+- We offer public classes and continuing education for mindfulness professionals directly addressing Diversity, Equity, Inclusion, Belonging, and Advocacy and trauma.

 - Our practice space and building are ADA compliant and we can enable live closed captioning for our online offerings upon advance request.